ThalesGroup/CipherTrust_Application_Protection/key_management/csharp/README.md

 ## Overview
 The following samples shows how to manage keys.

+* NaeGetKeyVersionById.cs
+  *  This sample shows how to *fetch key name, key version and corresponding version header bytes using UUID for NAE versioned key*.
 * NaeKeyManagement.cs
   * This sample shows how to *get the attributes of the key*.
 * ExportWrappedKey.cs